qablet-academy/intro/docs/models/fd.md

 ## Finite Difference Models

 All Finite-Difference Models (one factor) include a common section (`FD`), and a model dependent section.

-### Common Section

 The common section has the following parameters.

 - **TIMESTEP**: The incremental timestep of simulation (in years).
 - **MAX_X**: Distance of the upper (or lower) boundary of the model grid from the center.